 Members are able to see the identities of their own followers, but not the identities of other site members' followers.
-Simply do not select the “follow” option on a member’s profile page if you do not wish to let your identity be known to that member.
+Simply do not select the “follow” option on a member’s profile page if you do not wish to make your identity known to that member.
 Members cannot see the identities of individuals who visit their profile pages or who view or download their resources, even if they are followers.

 What if I want the general public to see my profile?

 You can choose to activate a general public view of your profile, and any of your resources that you choose.
 Activating a public profile allows members to use the site as a professional website or landing page.
 Display the link to your Prof2Prof profile in your email signature line, add it to your CV or resumé, and send it to employers and colleagues to showcase the range of contributions you make to academia and to society at large.
 Search for the "Prof2Prof Resources" profile page when you are logged into Prof2Prof, and you will find instructions on this feature under the "Resources" tab.

 Do I have to publicize the feedback that is sent to me?

 For each resource that you post, you have the option of receiving public or private feedback.
 The default is private.
 You can switch this functionality on or off at any time.

 What do I do if someone is sending unprofessional feedback to me?

 We expect our community to operate with professionalism and respect for others on the site.
 Comments should always be constructive and helpful.
 Unprofessional feedback does not simply mean that it is counter to the position or viewpoints of the original author.
 That is par for the course in academia, and is a necessary aspect of the pursuit of knowledge.
 If feedback crosses a line and becomes insulting, derogatory, or offensive, let us know immediately.
 Contributors to this site may be asked to leave the community if they are unable to maintain a professional presence.